Global-Health-Engineering/arduino-opc-portable-and-sationary/README.md

 There are two variants:

 - A portable monitor to measure the personal exposure to particulate matter.
-- A stationary monitor for remote long-term deployment.
+- A stationary monitor for remote long(er)-term deployment.

-The aim of this project was to provide a simple and free guide for others to build their own low-cost PM monitoring systems.
-The monitors described in this repository can either be copied directly or used as a basis for custom units adapted to specific needs.
-The project itself is licensed under the the 'CC-BY 4.0' license, however some of the software libraries use different licenses.
+This repository is part of a bachelor's thesis whose goal it was to develope adaptable low-cost PM monitors and provide a simple and free guide for others also looking to build such systems.
+The monitors described in this repository can either be copied directly or used as the basis for custom units adapted to specific needs.
+The project itself is licensed under the the 'CC-BY 4.0' license, however some of the software libraries used are licensed with different licenses.
 For more details on this see section 5. of this README file.

 ### 1.1.
+System Overview

+The core of both the portable and stationary monitors is a stack made up of an Arduino UNO and an Adafruit Data Logger Shield (DLS).
+The stationary monitor also includes a DFRobot SIM7600CE-T shield for wireless data transmission to Google Drive.
+Both monitors feature local data storage on an SD card and proper timestamping using the DLS' real-time clock.
+To interface with the Alphasense OPC-N3 module, a voltage divider is required to drop the SPI lines from 5 V to 3 V. The handy prototyping area of the DLS is used to implement this and also to host all of the required connectors for power, communication and (optional) status LEDs.

+### 1.2.
 Cost breakdown

 One goal of the project was to keep the cost of the monitors low, so they are built from readily available and affordable components.
-The only real exception is the Alphasense OPC-N3, this is rather pricey but could be substituted by a cheaper sensor module if not all of its functionality is needed (be aware, replacing the OPC migth require changing the data-read interface).
+The only real exception is the Alphasense OPC-N3, this is rather pricey but could be substituted by a cheaper sensor module if not all of its particular functionality is needed (be aware, replacing the OPC migth require changing the data-read interface).

 The following tables give a rough breakdown of the costs of each of the monitors.
-The links are only for reference, sourcing the parts locally is most likely the cheapest option!
+The links are for reference only as sourcing the parts locally is most likely the cheapest option!

 **Portable monitor - Total: ~570.-**